jakeYeager/public-quakeworks-flux/project/data/random-data-generation.md

 # Random Data Generation

 ::: tip Data Repository
-Full documentation as well as the actual CSV data files can be found at the [data repo](https://github.com/jakeYeager/qw-data-flux).
+Extended documentation as well as CSV data files can be found in the associated [data repo](https://github.com/jakeYeager/qw-data-flux).
 :::

 Random number sets were generated using commonly available random number generators.
-Several different generators were used to provide a comparison between random sets, as well as a more robust test against the seismic events.
+Several different generators were used to provide a comparison between the random sets, as well as a more robust test against the seismic events.

 ### Characteristics